Pylons/pylonsrtd/community/addons-devenvs.rst

-If you are creating a higher-level framework atop the Pyramid codebase that contains "template" code (skeleton code rendered by a user via ``paster create -t foo``), for the purposes of uniformity with other "development environment" packages, we offer some guidelines below.  `Akhet
+If you are creating a higher-level framework atop the Pyramid codebase that contains "template" code (skeleton code rendered by a user via ``paster create -t foo``), for the purposes of uniformity with other "development environment" packages, we offer some guidelines below.
-<https://docs.pylonsproject.org/projects/akhet/dev/>`_ is a good example of a
-development environment that attempts to meet these guidelines.

 * It should not be named with a ``pyramid_`` prefix.
 For example, instead of ``pyramid_foo`` it should just be named ``foo``.
 The ``pryamid_``